Robert Altman: 1957–1969: Directorial debut and early work

-1960s

-By the 1960s, Altman established himself as a TV director due to his ability to work quickly and efficiently on a limited budget.
-Though he was frequently fired from TV projects for refusing to conform to network mandates, Altman always was able to land new assignments.
-In 1964, the producers decided to expand "Once Upon a Savage Night", one of his episodes of Kraft Suspense Theatre, for release as a TV movie under the title Nightmare in Chicago.
+By the 1960s, Altman established himself as a television director due to his ability to work quickly and efficiently on a limited budget.
+Though he was frequently fired from television projects for refusing to conform to network mandates, Altman always was able to land new assignments.
+In 1964, the producers decided to expand "Once Upon a Savage Night", one of his episodes of Kraft Suspense Theatre, for release as a television film under the title Nightmare in Chicago.
 In a 1963 episode, "The Hunt", his cast included James Caan and Bruce Dern.

 Two years later, Altman was hired to direct the low-budget space travel feature Countdown, but was fired within days of the project's conclusion because he had refused to edit the film to a manageable length.
 He worked with Caan again, who led the cast with Robert Duvall.
 He did not direct another film until That Cold Day in the Park (1969), which was a critical and box-office disaster.
 During the decade, Altman began to express political subtexts within his works.
-In particular, he expressed antiwar sentiments regarding the Vietnam War.
+In particular, he expressed anti-war sentiments regarding the Vietnam War.
 Because of this, Altman's career would somewhat suffer as he came to be associated with the anti-war movement.